-An indulgent daughter sits down to write the story of her incredible mother, a mother who is only about 16 years older to her making her more of a friend, a mother who is a role model and a free spirit.
-First of all, the evocative narrative of Nelofer impresses me, especially when she writes about the early years of her mother.
-She re-creates the life of rich and famous around and just after independence, though the author has very skillfully avoided dates and maintained an aura around the age of her Diva mother.
-Her story before she actually began the business of beauty products is like a story that you want to go on and on.
-It has romance, it has suspense, it has nostalgia and it has thrill.
+An indulgent daughter sits down to write the story, Flame, of her incredible mother.
+A mother who is only about 16 years older to her making her, more of a friend.
+A mother who is a role model and a free spirit.
+First of all, the evocative narrative of Nelofer impresses me.
+Especially when she writes about the early years of her mother.
+She re-creates the life of rich and famous around and just after independence.
+Though the author of Flame has very skillfully avoided dates and maintained an aura around the age of her Diva mother.
+Her story before she actually began the business of beauty products is a story that you want to go on and on.
+It has romance, it has suspense, it has nostalgia and it has the thrill.

-I was pleasantly surprised to know that Shahnaz Husain actually comes from two aristocratic families of Hyderabad, and the Nizam himself arranged the marriage of her grandparents.
-She was also born here and her parents settled here in Banjara Hills after their retirement, and that is where in their house she started researching for the traditional remedies for hair and skin problems.
+I was pleasantly surprised to know that Shahnaz Husain actually comes from two aristocratic families of Hyderabad.
+And the Nizam himself arranged the marriage of her grandparents.
+She was also born here.
+And her parents settled here in Banjara Hills after their retirement.
+That is where in their house she started researching for the traditional remedies for hair and skin problems.
 She even named her daughter Nelofer, the author of this book after the princess of Hyderabad.

-This is like a fairy tale memoirs of a woman born with a silver spoon, who decided to take responsibility of her own life and define it not only for herself but for her children, fellow women and an ancient Indian science.
+This is like a fairy tale memoirs of a woman born with a silver spoon.
+Who decided to take responsibility for her own life and define it not only for herself but for her children, fellow women, and an ancient Indian science.
 In my opinion, she is a trendsetter whose story needed to be told so that others can be inspired.
 It is a fair mix of personal and business biography.
 I would hope to see a detailed business biography of Shahnaz Herbals as they have done quite a few incredible things and have broken established norms of the industry like building a brand without advertising.

 Read Flame, especially if you like biographies and if the persona of the protagonist intrigues you.